ForU/skiplist/readme.md

-Essay: Skip Lists: A Probabilistic Alternative to Balanced Trees -- William Pugh
+Paper: Skip Lists: A Probabilistic Alternative to Balanced Trees -- William Pugh

 v1. node consists of a item and a list of nodes forwards pointers.